 "I remember how scared I was.
 I was desperate.
 I know I was desperate because I wouldn't have called otherwise.
 I was sick and I was beginning to do things I'd promised myself I'd never do.
 There wasn't anyone left who was glad to see me anymore.
 So I took a chance and called Narcotics Anonymous.
 You don't have to wait until you're as bad off as I was before you reach out."

-Narcotics Anonymous.
-Call us or write: Box 9999, Van Nuys, California 91409.
+"Check your local phone book or write, Narcotics Anonymous P.O.
+Box 9999, Van Nuys, California 91409."